ChromaDevs/tride-dash-x/README.md

+# what is tride dash x????

+tride dash x is a set of "useful" tools for tride dash.

+## tride dash file converter tool

-# .tdx File Format Specification
+### .tdx File Format Specification

 The .tdx format is a binary file format used for Tride Dash level data.
 All .tdx files begin with the magic bytes `0x6942`, followed by a version number.
 The current version is 1.

-## Metadata Chunks
+### metadata chunks

 **Song Name**
 - Type identifier: `0x12` (1 byte)